 On November 1, 2022, Avient sold its Distribution business to an affiliate of H.I.G.
-Capital (the "Purchaser") for \$950.0 million in cash, subject to a customary working capital adjustment.
-The results of the Distribution business are presented as discontinued operations in the Consolidated Statement of Income.
+Capital for \$950.0 million in cash, subject to a customary working capital adjustment.
+Total proceeds were \$935.5 million, of which \$7.3 million was received in the year ended December 31, 2023.
+The results of the Distribution business are presented as discontinued operations for all periods presented.